lucacasagrande/geonode-workshops/admin/doc/index.rst

   Learn how to customize the look and feel of GeoNode

 :ref:`deploy`
-  See a sample deployment and learn how to create your own
+  Review a sample project deployment and learn how to create your own